Medicine: Graduate Entry (MBBCh)

-The SSC programme in year 1 consists of 4 distinct learning opportunities
+The SSC programme in Year 1 consists of four distinct learning opportunities

-The journalistic article will enable you to demonstrate the critical academic skills of literature searching, appraisal of complex scientific evidence-based material and the subsequent uncomplicated coherent and concise communication thereof.
+The journalistic article will enable you to demonstrate the critical academic skills of literature searching and appraisal of complex scientific evidence-based material and the subsequent uncomplicated coherent and concise communication thereof.
 It will also challenge you to convey your journalistic message in an entertaining yet thought provoking manner.

 The conference will include plenary sessions with invited keynote speakers covering a range of themes around thriving & surviving in medical school and medical ethics.

-Year 5 students (your year 4) will facilitate scenarios around these themes and share their experiences of clinical placements in Phase 2; Intercalating and Erasmus placements.
-In small groups, Year 2 students (your year 1) will prepare poster presentations based on their first SSC experience project.
-Year 5 students will “judge” the posters and feedback to an assigned academic for verification of marks in the assessment process.
+Year 5 students (your Year 4) facilitate and share their experiences of clinical placements in Phase 2; Intercalating and Erasmus placements.
+In small groups, Year 2 students (your Year 1) will prepare poster presentations based on their first SSC experience project.
+Year 5 students will “judge” the posters and give feedback to academics.

 This SSC will enable you to gain experience of attending and presenting at a scientific/medical conference and provide a significant opportunity for interaction with older peers as they embark on the next stage of their academic and clinical careers.

-The overall aim for year 2 is for you to learn the principles of integrated clinical care, to learn about clinical method and diagnostic reasoning and relate this to the underpinning scientific principles of medicine.
+In Year 3 you learn the principles of integrated clinical care, to learn about clinical method and diagnostic reasoning and relate this to the underpinning scientific principles of medicine.

-The year is divided into 5 discrete learning opportunities:
+The year is divided into five discrete learning opportunities:

-- 6 weeks teaching on Applied Clinical Sciences (all year teaching);
+- Six weeks teaching on Applied Clinical Sciences (all year teaching);

-- 7 week ‘Student Selected Component’ – an opportunity to go beyond core learning and study a subject which you have a particular interest.
+- A seven week ‘Student Selected Component’ – an opportunity to go beyond core learning and study a subject which you have a particular interest.

-You should embrace all clinical opportunities offered, with an aim to:
+You should embrace all clinical opportunities offered, so that you can:

-Year three (equivalent to year 4 of cohort joining) follows a similar pattern to year two, but your time will be concentrated on increasingly specialist cases.
-You will continue to practise the core skills learnt in year 2 but apply this in different clinical settings.
+Year 3 (equivalent to Year 4 of the cohort you have joined) follows a similar pattern to Year 2, but your time will be concentrated on increasingly specialist cases.
+You will continue to practise the core skills learnt in Year 2 but apply this in different clinical settings.

-The year is divided into 4 discrete learning opportunities:
+The year is divided into multiple, separate learning opportunities:

 A. Women, Children and Family